markpmlim/Horizontal_Cross_Cubemap/Readme.md

     glBindTexture(GLenum target, GLuint texture);
 ```

 where target is GL_TEXTURE_CUBE_MAP whenever the skybox needs to be drawn as part of the update process.
-(The class GLKTextureLoader was available for iOS 5.0 and macOS 10.8).
+(The class GLKTextureLoader was available for iOS 5.0 and macOS 10.8 or later).

 This demo will be using the GLKTextureLoader call: